**Important Disclaimer:** *This information is for educational purposes only and does not constitute marketing of any specific Medicare plan. Please contact Medicare.gov, 1-800-MEDICARE, or your local State Health Insurance Program (SHIP) to get information on all of your options. This material is n

 File an appeal with your MAC when:

-Redetermination Process
+**Level 1: Redetermination Process**

 The first level of appeal involves:

-If you disagree with the redetermination:
+If you disagree with the redetermination, Medicare has five appeal levels in total:

 **Your Rights Regarding MAC Service**